 Tropical cyclone Chapala fizzles out as another system heads towards the Gulf of Aden.

-Cyclone Megh, which formed in the Arabian Sea earlier in the week, appears set to hit Socotra directly on Sunday morning as it travels west towards the Yemeni mainland.
+At least one Yemeni was killed as Cyclone Megh, which formed in the Arabian Sea earlier in the week, hit Socotra Island as it travels west towards the mainland.

-It comes hot on the heels of Cyclone Chapala, which killed a number of people and caused widespread damage a week ago as it brushed past Socotra on a similar path from the Arabian Sea.
+Chapala killed at least five people and caused widespread damage a week ago as it brushed past Socotra on a similar path from the Arabian Sea.

 This, combined with a storm surge and ferocious waves, is likely to cause a major flooding issue.

 More than 50,000 people in Yemen, including about 18,000 on Socotra, were displaced because of Cyclone Chapala.

 Fishing Minister Kavieen, who hails from Socotra himself, urged the United Nations and neighbouring Oman to “urgently intervene with emergency teams to save residents” on the island “which is now facing a cyclone stronger than Chapala,” AFP reported.

 The UN Office for the Coordination of Humanitarian Affairs says that many will continue to be affected as Megh bears down on the country, and it promised to “address urgent needs and will assess the need for further assistance”.